What is the Mental Health Warrior Program Self-Help Approach? (With Insights from Winnie the Pooh)

 Pooh’s Takeaway:

 Pooh clapped his paws together.
-"Oh, that’s like when Piglet gets very scared!
-Instead of running away, he could have a little plan—maybe take three deep breaths, or think about one brave thing he’s done before."
+“Oh, that’s like when Piglet gets very scared!
+Instead of running away, he could have a little plan—like taking three deep breaths, or thinking of one brave thing he’s done before.”

 Pooh beamed.
 “Piglet will love that.”